tylerc/react-tic-tac-toe/README.md

    The server stores game states using a session token and the client POSTs using `<form>`s to make moves.
 - `ssr-only-no-server-state/` - This is the `ssr-only/` app from above modified to store game state in a cookie so that no state needs to be stored on the server.
+- `ssr-turbolinks/` - This is the `ssr-only-no-server-state/` app from above, modified to use [https://github.com/turbolinks/turbolinks](https://github.com/turbolinks/turbolinks) in order to make loading feel a bit better.
+This breaks conventions a bit by changing the game state via `GET` requests, but the experience is a bit smoother.

  🌟 See it Live!
  ---------------